Cyrean/GodMode9/README.md

 * __Compare and verify files__: Press the A button on the first file, select `Calculate SHA-256`.
 Do the same for the second file.
 If the two files are identical, you will get a message about them being identical.
 On the SDCARD drive (`0:`) you can also write a SHA file, so you can check for any modifications at a later point.
 * __Hexview and hexedit any file__: Press the A button on a file and select `Show in Hexeditor`.
 A button again enables edit mode, hold the A button and press arrow buttons to edit bytes.
 You will get an additional confirmation prompt to take over changes.
 Take note that for certain files, write permissions can't be enabled.
 * __View text files in a text viewer__: Press the A button on a file and select `Show in Textviewer` (only shows up for actual text files).
 You can enable wordwrapped mode via R+Y, and navigate around the file via R+X and the dpad.
 * __Chainload FIRM payloads__: Press the A button on a FIRM file, select `FIRM options` -> `Boot FIRM`.
-Keep in mind you should not run FIRMs from dubious sources and that the write permissions system is no more in place after booting a payload.
+Keep in mind you should not run FIRMs from dubious sources and that the write permissions system is no longer in place after booting a payload.
 * __Chainload FIRM payloads from a neat menu__: The `payloads` menu is found inside the HOME button menu.
 It provides any FIRM found in `0:/gm9/payloads` for quick chainloading.
 * __Inject a file to another file__: Put exactly one file (the file to be injected from) into the clipboard (via the Y button).
 Press A on the file to be injected to.
 There will be an option to inject the first file into it.